Stop searching. Start hiring with Robert Half.

 Most tech workers turn to websites such as Stack Exchange or GitHub when they need help with something.
 Some also have their own selection of websites, online communities, social media feeds and other resources specific to their interests.
 The answer to this question can indicate how engaged the candidate is with the broader IT world.

-4. How do you keep your technology skills current?
+2. How do you keep your technology skills current?

-5. What three character traits would your friends use to describe you?
+5. How would your colleagues describe you?

-6. Can you tell me about a time when things didn’t go the way you wanted at work, such as a project that failed or being passed over for a promotion?
+6. Can you tell me about a time when things didn’t go the way you wanted at work, such as a project that failed, or being passed over for a promotion?

 7. What are your favorite and least favorite technology products, and why?